AMIA-healing/HCS-AMIA-Workshop/README.md

 [Module 5 video]

+### Discussion
 The evidence base for SDoH measures indicates their strong potential to influence the health outcomes of individuals and populations.
 Another emerging evidence base for data visualization suggests that systematic, user-centered development of tools such as dashboards result in sustainable and effective use of such tools by end-users.
 Our workshop will fill two critical gaps: 1) it will reveal the inner workings of an area-level SDoH measure; allowing audience members to understand and interpret such measures, which they can later explain to their stakeholders when developing similar measures; and 2) it will provide them with a set of tools on the systematic design, development, and deployment of dashboards to visualize and analyze the SDoH measure.

 There is a critical need to incorporate research findings in to practice in this field.
 Current practices around SDoH indices need critical thought around development, communication, and use.
 Our five-module workshop – focused on data selection, construction, aggregation, visualization, and application – will help participants to gain expert insights on how to effectively engage in these vastly different aspects of deploying an area-level SDoH measure that leverages knowledge from multiple disciplines, that include informatics, geospatial science, public health, and user experience.
 Our tool can also be incorporated in to the electronic health record through FHIR and SMART applications, which will be the topic of a future workshop at AMIA.

+The evidence base for SDoH measures indicates their strong potential to influence the health outcomes of individuals and populations.
+Another emerging evidence base for data visualization suggests that systematic, user-centered development of tools such as dashboards result in sustainable and effective use of such tools by end-users.
+Our workshop will fill two critical gaps: 1) it will reveal the inner workings of an area-level SDoH measure; allowing audience members to understand and interpret such measures, which they can later explain to their stakeholders when developing similar measures; and 2) it will provide them with a set of tools on the systematic design, development, and deployment of dashboards to visualize and analyze the SDoH measure.

+There is a critical need to incorporate research findings in to practice in this field.
+Current practices around SDoH indices need critical thought around development, communication, and use.
+Our five-module workshop – focused on data selection, construction, aggregation, visualization, and application – will help participants to gain expert insights on how to effectively engage in these vastly different aspects of deploying an area-level SDoH measure that leverages knowledge from multiple disciplines, that include informatics, geospatial science, public health, and user experience.
+Our tool can also be incorporated in to the electronic health record through FHIR and SMART applications, which will be the topic of a future workshop at AMIA.

+### Conclusion
+Our implementation of the state-wide COI began in 2019, and is noteworthy because of its state-wide impact and its intended use by diverse stakeholders, which include policy makers, community health workers, and providers.
+Our efforts to disseminate our experience will help maximize the benefits of using similar area-level SDoH indices in other settings.
+The anticipated audience includes informatics researchers, IT developers, health providers, and public health analysts.